-1.16 Permit Compliance
+1.19 Permit Compliance

-Any non-compliance with any of the requirements of this Permit constitutes a violation of this Permit, and thus is a violation of the CWA.
-As detailed in Part 6 (Corrective Actions) of this Permit, failure to take any required corrective actions constitutes an independent, additional violation of this Permit, in addition to any original violation that triggered the need for corrective action.
+Any non-compliance with any of the requirements of this permit constitutes a violation of this permit, and thus is a violation of the CWA.

+As detailed in Part 5 (Corrective Actions) of this permit, failure to take any required corrective action constitutes an independent, additional violation of this permit, in addition to any original violation that triggered the need for corrective action.
 As such, any actions and time periods specified for remedying non-compliance do not absolve parties of the initial underlying non-compliance.

-Where corrective action is triggered by an event that does not itself constitute permit non-compliance, there is no permit violation provided you take the required corrective action within the relevant deadlines established in Part 6.3.
+Where corrective action is triggered by an event that does not itself constitute permit non-compliance, there is no permit violation provided you take the required corrective action within the relevant deadlines established in Part 5.3.